alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 Naturally, we can examine whether the model networks also reproduce similar metrics to those calculated for the empirical ones.
 The following values are averages, for every metric, of 1,000 networks grown using the model.
 Each one of these have the same size as the empirical smuggling networks.
 Also, in all calculations I have set $m_1 = 1$, $m_2 = 5$ and $p = 0.7$ fixed.
 Ultimately, I could vary these parameters and possibly get better results by tuning them.
-However, as we can see below, the results are surprisingly good.
+However, as we can see below, the results are already pretty good.

 <br>